unicitynetwork/execution-model-tex/execution-sdk-doc.md

 }

 type PredicateFingerprint = Hash | PublicKey;
-type UnlockingArg = InclusionProof | Hash // we need hash here for the burn predicate, for token split tree.
+type LockingParam = PublicKey | string // In cease we deal with generic zk-proofs, we can regard the locking param as some specific public statement for the given zk-proof.
+We can add more specific types here too. type UnlockingArg = InclusionProof | Hash // we need hash here for the burn predicate, for token split tree.
 What kind of other unlocking arguments we may have?
 ```